zkweb-framework/ZKWeb/README.md

 * scaffold (planned)
 * visual page editor (planned)

-This framework is inspired by django (not that same although).<br />
+This framework is inspired by django.<br />
 All comments are written in chinese at this moment because main developers are chinese.

 License<br />
 Unspecified, don't release or fork it until I choose the license.